 5. Please include the title, abstract, the main text, figures/tables (if available) and references WITHOUT author’s information and submit in PDF file.
 To facilitate the blind review process, remove ALL author-identifying information, including acknowledgements, from the full paper text.
 Please check that the paper prints correctly (i.e., all imported figures and tables appear properly) and ensure that the file is virus-free before uploading.

 The goal for symposium presentations is to provide a forum for effective exchange and collective learning that will further our knowledge on a topic.
 With this in mind, we invite submissions of new, creative, and exciting proposals for symposium presentations.
-We particularly welcome symposia that are related to the conference theme: Meeting Challenges of Continuous Transformation and Upgrading.
+We particularly welcome symposia that are related to the conference theme: Meeting Challenges of Continuous Transformation.
 A symposium consists of presentations from three to four presenters.
 Each symposium will have a total of 90 minutes for presentations, discussions, and Q&A.

 Symposium Preparation and Submission Guidelines

 1. A title page that has: